 Shortly afterward, Rudolph was on his feet, talking to paramedics and his teammates with his facemask removed.
 He appeared to say “I’m good, I’m good,” as he was escorted off the field.

-In a grim coda, the Steelers’ cart broke down on the field, meaning Rudolph had to walk off the field on his own:
+In a grim coda, the Steelers’ cart broke down on the field, meaning Rudolph had to walk off the field on his own.
+It was an absurd scene given the NFL’s resources and professed commitment to player safety.

 Rudolph was ruled out of the game shortly afterward with a concussion: